firecmsco/firecms/README.md

 experience and has an extremely thoughtful UX designed to make it super easy to use, for marketers and content managers.

-### Powerful spreadsheet view
+### 🏓 Awesome spreadsheet view

-We have developed a super performant windowed spreadsheet view for collections, where you can do inline editing on most of the common fields, and have a popup view in the rest of the cases and your custom field implementations.
+We have developed a super performant windowed **spreadsheet view** for collections, where you can do inline editing on most of the common fields, and have a popup view in the rest of the cases and your custom field implementations.

 It has **real-time** support, making it suitable for apps that need to be always updated.